WallStreetMojo

 Activity-Based Costing Formula = Cost Pool in Total / Cost Driver

-The ABC formula can be explained with the following core concepts.
+The activity based costing equation can be explained with the following core concepts.

 • Cost Pool: This is an item for which measurement of the cost would require, e.g., a product

 • Cost Driver: It is a factor that will cause a change in the cost of that activity.
-There are two kinds of cost driver:
+There are two kinds of cost drivers:

-• 1) Resource Cost Driver: It is a measure of the number of resources that shall be consumed by an activity.
-This will be used to assign the cost of a resource to an activity.
+• 1) Resource Cost Driver: It measures the number of resources that activity consumes.
+It will be used to assign the cost of a resource to an activity.
 E.g., Electricity, Staff wages, Advertising, etc.

-• 2) Activity Cost Driver: This is the measure of the intensity of demand and the frequency that is placed on the activities by the cost pools.
-It will be used to assign the activity costs to a product or a customer.
-E.g., Material ordering costs, Machine set up costs, Inspection and testing charges, Material handling and storing costs, etc.
+• 2) Activity Cost Driver: This is the measure of the intensity of demand and the frequency placed on the activities by the cost pools.
+It will assign the activity costs to a product or a customer.
+E.g., Material ordering costs, Machine setup costs, Inspection and testing charges, Material handling and storing costs, etc.

 Let’s see some simple to advanced examples to understand it better.